-The proposed Affordable Housing Preservation Administrative Policy Guidelines (Administrative Guidelines) set forth guidelines and procedures for properties seeking to utilize the Multifamily Affordable Housing Preservation Policy, Appendix 2 of the Housing Element of the Policy Plan within the Fairfax County Comprehensive Plan, (the Preservation Policy) to preserve market and committed affordable multifamily rental units during a rezoning application or comprehensive plan amendment, and the administrative Guidelines provide details on the implementation of the Preservation Policy, such as preservation goals (including the preservation of existing housing affordability), the applicability of the Preservation Policy to redeveloping properties, the affordability commitments of the units, the review process, and provisions for the relocation of existing tenants.
+The proposed Affordable Housing Preservation Administrative Policy Guidelines (Administrative Guidelines) set forth guidelines and procedures for properties seeking to utilize the Multifamily Affordable Housing Preservation Policy, Appendix 2 of the Housing Element of the Policy Plan within the Fairfax County Comprehensive Plan, (the Preservation Policy) to preserve market and committed affordable multifamily rental units during a rezoning application or comprehensive plan amendment, and the administration of any preserved affordable units under the Preservation Policy.
+The Administrative Guidelines provide details on the implementation of the Preservation Policy, such as preservation goals (including the preservation of existing housing affordability), the applicability of the Preservation Policy to redeveloping properties, the affordability commitments of the units, the review process, and provisions for the relocation of existing tenants.